chenxing61/Emperors-and-Deities/README.md

  The Mod is WIP so civs dont have their unique features currently and late game(info age) kinda sucks.

- Credit to buckeeter aka Wadaling for making transitional vector icons and tile sets.
+ Credit to buckeeter aka Wadaling for making full vector icons and tile sets.
+ EmperorPenguin for helping with proofreading